16 Day Best of China & Hong Kong (2011)

 Victoria Harbour at night

 If you like, you can also take a vacation from your vacation with an optional tour to Macau and experience the uniqueness of this former Portuguese colony, which is an hour's turbojet ride from Hong Kong.
 Macau was first settled by Portuguese merchants and Jesuits in the 1500s.
 The Jesuits were ousted in the 1800s, but the Portuguese remained in control until 1999, when the colony was handed back to China.
 Often referred to as the "Monte Carlo of the Orient", 24 hour gambling is Macau's major draw, as well as its unique cuisine and its quaint European ambience.
 Meet your local representative upon arrival.
 Visit the ruins of St. Paul's Cathedral, once a powerful presence.
 The crumbling facade is all that remains.
 Tour the beautifully tiled Largo do Senado, the main public square, an area of fountains, colonnades, and stately Portuguese architecture.
 Visit the A-Ma Temple, dedicated to the goddess of the sea, and for whom Macau was named.
 The temple is over 500 years old.
-After an included lunch, you will have the "chance" to go to the Casino Lisboa, Macau's largest casino.
+After an included lunch, you will have the chance to go to the Casino Lisboa, Macau's largest casino.
 Take the turbojet back to Hong Kong and transfer to your hotel.
 (B)

 In the morning, you are free to explore this magnificent city on your own.
+In the afternoon, you are transferred to the airport for a short flight (40 minutes) to Guilin to indulge yourself in China's most amazing natural landscapes.

 Hong Kong is shoppers` paradise